KyleNeece/KyleNeece.github.io/content/0_The Multiverse/NPC/Heroes/NPC Peacekeepers/Lore Entries/Azriel Darkstar.md

  >
  > Tartarus went to limbo, the space between the normal world and the afterlife.
 He stayed there for eons, until he connected with new adventurer through their soul.
 ###### Recruitment
+ > [!Warning]- Spoilers Ahead
-Azriel was never formerly inducted into the military force, but instead attended the academy.
+ > Azriel was never formerly inducted into the military force, but instead attended the academy.
 He became a Peacekeeper after Arangol was finally defeated.
 ##### Abilities
 Tartarus was one of the strongest monsters in existence.
 Azriel was/is a level 20 Abyssal Runekeeper with a few epic boons